 Your cooker hood is an essential part of your kitchen setup that is, unfortunately, often overlooked when it comes to care and maintenance.
 But since your cooker hood is doing such an excellent job at keeping your air clean, it’s time to return the favour.
 Here are Electrolux’s tips on how to clean your kitchen chimney properly.

-Whether you’ve just never done it since you bought the appliance or you’re seeing some build-up of grime and grease – it’s time to clean your cooker hood!
+Whether you’ve just never done it since you bought the appliance or you’re seeing some build-up of grime and grease – it’s time to clean your kitchen hood!
 While the prospect may seem daunting if you’ve never done it before, the process is quite simple, and we’re here to guide you through it.

 The part of your cooker hood that is doing most of the heavy lifting in keeping your air fresh and preventing grease from coating kitchen surfaces is the filter.
 Follow these easy steps on how to clean chimney filter.